Dublin: Dublin Airport

 Dublin Airport (owned and operated by DAA) is located north of Dublin city, near Swords in the administrative county of Fingal.
 The headquarters of Ireland's flag carrier Aer Lingus and regional airline CityJet are located there, and those of low-cost carrier Ryanair nearby.
-The airport offers a short and medium-haul network, domestic services to regional airports in Ireland, and long-haul services to the United States, Canada, the Middle East and Hong Kong.
+The airport offers a short and medium-haul network, domestic services to regional airports in Ireland, and long-haul services to the United States, Canada, and the Middle East.
 Dublin Airport is the 11th busiest in the European Union, and by far the busiest airport on the island of Ireland.

-In 2014, Dublin Airport was the 18th busiest airport in Europe, serving over 21 million passengers.
-By 2016 this increased to 27.9 million passengers passing through the airport, establishing an all-time record supported by growth in both short- and long-haul networks.
 In 2015 and 2016, transatlantic traffic grew, with 158 summer flights a week to North America, making it the sixth largest European hub for that route over the year.
 Transatlantic traffic was also the fastest-growing segment of the market for the airport in 2016, in which a 16% increase from 2015 brought the yearly number of passengers travelling between Dublin and North America to 2.9 million.

 From 2010 to 2016, Dublin Airport saw an increase of nearly 9.5 million passengers in its annual traffic, as the number of commercial aircraft movements has similarly followed a growth trend from 163,703 in 2013 to 191,233 in 2015.

+In 2019, Dublin Airport was the 12th busiest airport in Europe, with almost 33 million passengers passing through the airport.